 Transient: these orcas feed on marine mammals and travel in smaller groups than offshore orcas, usually only between two and six per pod.
 Transient orcas live along the coast, with sightings in Alaska and California.

-- Offshore: the offshore population of orcas lives in the Pacific northeast and was identified in the late 1980s.
-They are differentiated due to their large scarred dorsal fins and have been encouraged along Vancouver Island.
+- Offshore: the offshore population of orcas lived in the Pacific Northeast and was identified in the late 1980s.
+They are differentiated due to their large, scarred dorsal fins and have been encouraged along Vancouver Island.

 Orcas are black and white animals known for their large dorsal fin that sticks straight into the air.
 (Interestingly, captive orcas’ dorsal fins tend to droop.)
 Orcas have a patch of grey behind the dorsal fin, known as a saddle, and are mostly black on the top and white on the bottom, something known as countershading.
 They have blunt snouts, sharp teeth, and good eyesight above and below the water.

 They are capable of swimming quickly through the water due to their tapered bodies, something that makes them even more skilled and fearsome hunters.
 Most orcas are between six and eight meters or twenty and twenty-six feet in length.
 They can weigh up to six tonnes.
 The females are usually a bit smaller, weighing around three to four tonnes.
 At birth, juvenile orcas are around eight feet long and weigh around 400 pounds.

 There have been documented sightings of albino and melanistic orcas within the world’s oceans (or entirely white or entirely black orcas).

 Orcas are widely distributed, more so than any other mammal.
 They live in the coastal areas surrounding most countries and are capable of adapting to any climate.
 They can be found around the equator as well as in the waters of the North and South Poles.